 Hemp dogbane is an excellent plant to grow if you want to support pollinators.
 Closely related to the milkweeds, it attracts many kind of bees, wasps, flies, and butterflies.
 Be aware, though, that it can be toxic to livestock when eaten.
 It also spreads vigorously by creeping rhizomes and can be aggressive, crowding out other species, so I don’t recommend it unless you have lots of space in a meadow setting (not in a garden border or near a pasture).
 Full sun.
 Perennial; Zones 3 to 10.

-Collected in October 2020.
-Provenance Bucks County, PA (seeds are from wild plants growing in my meadow).
+Collected in mid September 2022.
+Provenance Bucks County, PA (seeds are from wild plants growing in my meadow, so PA ecotype).
 At least 20 seeds.
 Shipping to US addresses only.